Skip to main content

 why not upload multiple files simultaneously?

-large uploads are already heavy bandwith, memory, cpu, db writes and ui updates. now multiply this accross multiple files and chunks, yeah that will definitely break the app.
+large uploads are already heavy: bandwidth, memory, cpu, db writes, and ui updates. now multiply this across multiple files and chunks — yeah, that will definitely break the app.

-so instead of parallelizing at the file level, scheduling should be kept simple and concurrency should be pushed to the chunk level.
+so instead of parallelizing at the file level, scheduling stays simple and concurrency is pushed to the chunk level.

 what does the queue manager actually do?